Miska05/wallet-ui/docs/wallet-connect.md

 This causes that a new instance of a website that uses walletconnect is going to take ownership of all sessions and pairings, since its subscription module will subscribe to all these topics.

-This can be problematic for our objective, since we want the iframed instances of the wallet to take hold of the connection with the specific dapp only.
+This can be problematic for our objective, since we want the iframed instances of the wallet to take hold of the connection with the specific dApp only.

 ## A solution